The Kind of Non-Alcoholic Drinks You'll Love

-Just because you’re taking a break from the booze, doesn’t mean you have to revert back to being a child by drinking milk or apple juice.
-As more and more drinkers look for tasty, booze-free ways to fill their dry Januarys or Monday nights, more and more bars (and even some distilleries) are coming up with creative options.
+Just because you’re taking a break from the booze, doesn’t mean you have to resort to cranberry juice and club soda.
+As more and more drinkers look for tasty but dry alternatives to cocktails, more and more bars (and even some distilleries) are coming up with creative options.
 Here, the best non-alcoholic drinks to satisfy your grown-up cravings.
-Bonus: No one will even be able to tell you aren’t drinking.

-A good mocktail mimics the flavors and look of a cocktail, and it’s made with just as much thought and skill as your favorite boozy beverage.
-While essentially any cocktail recipe can be made into a mocktail (simply leave out the alcohol and add more of everything else), some drinks just don’t work.
+A good non-alcoholic cocktail mimics the flavors and look of a cocktail, and it’s made with just as much thought and skill as your favorite boozy beverage.
+While essentially any cocktail recipe can be converted into a dry drink (simply leave out the alcohol and add more of everything else), some drinks just don’t work.
 A Screwdriver, for example, would just be a glass of OJ if you left out the vodka, and drinks like the Manhattan, well, just wouldn’t exist because it’s made of 100 percent alcohol.
 Some classic cocktails that make for great mocktails include Planter’s Punch, Strawberry Daiquiris and Piña Coladas.
 Most craft cocktail bars have mocktails on their menus these days, but if your local bar doesn’t, all you have to do is ask.

 Bitters and Soda

 Seedlip is the world’s first non-alcoholic spirit.
 Made almost like gin, Seedlip starts with botanicals—like hay and fresh herbs—that are macerated in neutral spirits and water.
 Unlike gin, however, after distillation, the alcohol is removed.
-Seedlip offers two different expressions: the Garden 108, which is herbal, vivacious and grassy, and Spice, a robust drink that has notes of allspice, earth and citrus.
-Both offerings were designed to be used in a new breed of mocktails.
+Seedlip offers three different expressions: the Garden 108, which is herbal, vivacious and grassy, Spice 94, a robust drink that has notes of allspice, earth and citrus, and Grove 42, a citrus-forward blend.
+All three offerings were designed to be used in a new breed of non-alcoholic cocktails.
 Instead of building a drink around juices, sodas and herbs, Seedlip acts as the core ingredient.
 The spirit has enough depth and flavor that it can be used as a substitute for alcohol.
 With the advent of products like Seedlip, we’re not far off from being able to sip on a completely non-alcoholic Martini or Boulevardier.
-The “spirit” is currently available in select bars in the U.S. and both expressions are available online.
+The “spirit” is currently available in select bars in the U.S. and all three expressions are available online.